The Farm at Cape Kidnappers

 Meet our specialists

-To start planning your vacation to The Farm at Cape Kidnappers
+Call us on (858) 523-9000 to start planning your vacation to The Farm at Cape Kidnappers or take a look at our itineraries to Hawkes Bay

 Set in 6,000 acres of rolling pastures, The Farm at Cape Kidnappers' terrain is reminiscent of Montana but plunges 800 feet into the sea at Hawke's Bay.
 The farm incorporates the accommodation of a boutique lodge, an award winning 71 par golf course and indulgent spa treatment facilities.
 With 180 degree panoramic views of the Pacific Ocean and a multitude of activities, Cape Kidnappers provides the prefect escape from reality.